MicrosoftDocs/query-docs/query-languages/dax/dax-operator-reference.md

 ### Comparison operators

 You can compare two values with the following operators.
-When two values are compared by using these operators, the result is a logical value, either TRUE or FALSE.
+When two values are compared by using these operators, the result is a logical value, either `TRUE` or `FALSE`.

 |Comparison operator|Meaning|Example|
 |-----------------------|-----------|-----------|